ssuryanarayanan/Qi-Docs/docs/Qi_Stream_Behavior_API.rst

 QiStreamBehavior API calls
 ==================

 The API calls in this section are all used to create and manipulate QiStreamBehaviors.
-See .. _Qi Types: https://github.com/osisoft/Qi-Docs/blob/Qi_Edits/docs/Qi_Stream_Behaviors.rst for a list of supported QiTypes, a discussion of compound indexes, and general information about QiTypes.
+See `QiStream behavior <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Stream_Behavior.html>`__ for a list of supported QiTypes, a discussion of compound indexes, and general information about QiStreamBehaviors.

 ``DeleteBehavior()``